-- 1. On a Sitecore CM or Index Manager instance, open the Sitecore Launchpad, click Control Panel, and in the Indexing section, click Indexing manager. - 2.
+- 1. On the Sitecore Launchpad, click Control Panel, and in the Indexing section, click Indexing manager. - 2.
 In the Indexing Manager dialog box, click Select all, and then click Rebuild.

 To rebuild the Link databases for the Master and Core databases: